Detailed Utah Bio

 Education and Family

 Dr. Madsen received her doctoral degree from the University of Minnesota in Work, Community, and Family Education with a specialization in human resource development.
 She has other degrees in exercise science/wellness and speech communication education and started her career many years ago as a middle school speech and debate teacher.
-Susan and her husband Greg have four adult children, two daughter-in-law’s, and one grandson (he is wonderful!), and she enjoys racquetball, soccer, snowshoeing, golf, and hiking.
+Susan and her husband Greg have four adult children, a daughter-in-law, and one grandson (he is wonderful!), and she enjoys racquetball, soccer, snowshoeing, golf, and hiking.